Asheville Authors and the Literary Scene

 Walker Percy (1916-1990), who lived in St. Tammany Parish near New Orleans, in the 1970s and 1980s spent part of most summers in Highlands.
 His novel, The Second Coming (1980), is set in Western North Carolina.

 Sarah Addison Allen (1971-) grew up in Asheville and was graduated from UNC-Asheville.
-She is the author of five popular and well-reviewed novels, plus an early romance novel written when she was a teenager under the pen name Cathie Gallagher.
+She is the author of five popular and well-reviewed novels, plus an early romance novel written when she was a teenager under the pen name Katie Gallagher.
 Her 2007 debut novel under her own name, Garden Spells, is set in Balsam, N.C., a town that resembles Asheville.
-Her latest work, Lost Lake, was published in 2014.
+Her latest work, First Frost, was published in 2015.

-Cathy Smith Bowers (1949-), a poet who lives in Tryon and has taught at UNC-Asheville, was North Carolina Poet Laureate from 2010 to 2012.
-She has published four books of poetry, including Like Shining from Shook Foil in 2010.
+Cathy Smith Bowers (1949-), a poet who lives in Tryon and taught at UNC-Asheville, was North Carolina Poet Laureate from 2010 to 2012.
+She has published five books of poetry, including Like Shining from Shook Foil in 2010.
+She now teaches in the MFA program at UNC-Charlotte.

 Canton native and former North Carolina Poet Laureate Fred Chappell (1936-) has written a series of novels, including Look Back All the Green Valley (1999), set in Haywood County.
 In the novels Canton is called Tipton.